a-flyleaf/omori/a-space.md

 +would be neat to have an idea dump somewhere

 # FREUDIAN CONSPIRACY HELL (tissues)
 [scrawled-up jpeg diagram, then slap it on a pepe silvia meme]
+...Something will be linked here someday, maybe.

 # other pages (hand-forks)
 - Black Space reference-table-thing, with the *actual filenames of the goddamn places* instead of fanon-assigned "area" names